 This course will explore the 20th century as a site of modernity.
 We will look at a range of texts to examine what the modern might mean, and how writers have addressed issues of modernity and its impact on society, human relations, and ways of life.
 We will pay special attention to representations of the city, innovative depictions of sense experience, the changing roles of men and women, and the consequences of the First World War.

-Below are a few of the topics we will cover in this course
+Below are a few of the topics we will cover in this course:

-|15%||Participation in tutorials which will include attendance, speaking up during discussions, brief presentations, contributing a positive learning environment
+20% Participation in tutorials will include attendance, speaking up during discussions, brief presentations, and contributing to a positive learning environment

 Here is a sampling of texts that this course will cover.
 Please attend the first lecture for more details.